Baddies in Tech

 Baddies in Tech is an American organization that provides a safe space for Black women in the technology sectors to network and grow their careers.
 The founding of Baddies in Tech in 2019 led to the creation of BaddieCon.

+History

+Baddies in tech originated in 2019 as an Instagram hashtag created by Allie Joy Tsahey as she had felt isolated in the male dominated tech industry.
+The hashtag grew in popularity leading to the creation of the organization.
+In 2023 Baddies in Tech hosted its first BaddieCon event, which featured 38 speakers and 11 companies and vendors.

 Organization

-Baddies in Tech is a nonprofit DAO founded by Allie Joy Tsahey in 2019.
+Baddies in Tech is a nonprofit DAO headquartered in Brooklyn, NY founded by Allie Joy Tsahey in 2019.
 Baddies in Tech's mission is “to build a public good that empowers and uplifts Black and brown female technologists globally.”
-Baddies in Tech also provide a database of resources for those looking for employment opportunities.
-Furthermore, the Baddies in Tech organization hosts events and tech conferences geared toward providing women a safe place to come together.
+Baddies in Tech also provides a database of resources for those looking for employment opportunities.
+Furthermore, the Baddies in Tech organization hosts community events in NYC, D.C., and Atlanta and tech conferences geared toward providing women a safe place to come together.
 Baddies in Tech maintains a Discord server as a place of conversation for their community.